lolaraji/minty-expresso/README.md

 ## Install the Package ##

-After the required dependencies have been installed, you'll need to install minty-expresso using the following terminal command:
+After the required dependencies have been installed, you'll need to install Minty Expresso using the following terminal command:

 ``` javascript:
 npm install minty-expresso
 ```

-# Guide #
 ## Functions ##

 ``` javascript: